Want to learn about the law?

 Mrs. Harrell sighed.
 “I believe you, sweetie.
 But you know I have to send you to the office.
 School policy.”

 The class stayed silent as the assistant principal arrived.
-Amina was asked to bring her things and follow.
+Kayla was asked to bring her things and follow.
 She walked out with her head down.

 The assistant principal’s office smelled like pencils and floor polish.
-Amina sat on the edge of a chair, her backpack at her feet and her hands clasped tightly in her lap.
+Kayla sat on the edge of a chair, her backpack at her feet and her hands clasped tightly in her lap.

 Across the desk, Mrs. McCall flipped through a clipboard of incident forms.
 She had a kind face but didn’t smile this time.